The Pond Planet Koi Carp Keeping Guide

 Koi carp are hardy in the UK climate and survive just fine over winter, even in a frozen pond.
 If your pond surface freezes over, your koi carp will simply enter a form of hibernation until it thaws — However it can be beneficial to add a floating heater/de-icer, which creates a hole in the surface of the ice to allow for adequate gas exchange.

-The body temperature of koi carp adapts with their surrounding water.
+The body temperature of koi carp adapts to their surrounding water.
 To thrive, they need gradual change, which means not drastically altering their water temperature.

 There are many good pond filters out there to help you keep healthy koi carp.
 The trick is getting the right one for your pond.